microsoft/pxt-ev3/docs/tutorials/what-animal-am-i.md

 ## Introduction @fullscreen

-Create different animal effects with your LEGO Mindstorms Brick.
+Create different animal effects with your @boardname@.

 ![Guess the what the animal is](/static/tutorials/what-animal-am-i/guess-animal.gif)